aosabook/500lines/cluster/CHAPTER.rst

 Introducing Cluster
 ===================

-The "cluster" library in this chapter implements a simple form of Multi-Paxos.
+The "Cluster" library in this chapter implements a simple form of Multi-Paxos.
 It is designed for providing a consensus service to a larger application.
 The application creates and starts a ``Member`` object on each cluster member, providing an application-specific state machine and a list of peers.
 The application accesses the shared state through the ``invoke`` method, which kicks off a proposal for a state transition.